Want to learn the secrets to gaining true superhuman strength?

 If your main goal is big show off muscles that can’t lift anywhere near what they should, then this isn’t the post for you.

-I’m talking about strength that allows you to lift the heaviest you can, or perform advanced feats of bodyweight strength.
+Strength training is about allowing you to lift the heaviest you can, or perform advanced feats of body-weight strength.